Globally Adapt Receiver Components in Time Domain

 Alternatively you can use the canvas tools in Simulink to create the ports.
 Using either method, the ports should appear as follows:

-Note: symbolRecovered and voltageSample are optional outputs of the DFECDR block (and are documented within the MATLAB code for the CDR)
+Note: symbolRecovered and voltageSample are optional outputs of the DFECDR block as shown in the Bus Selector above.

 Output (same as function name):

 Create a constant block and configure its Element Assignment to CTLESignal.Mode.
 Then connect it to the function input port for mode.

 Next, create a datastore read block, and configure the Element Assignment to CTLESignal.ConfigSelect.
 Then connect it to the function input port for configin.

 Next, create a datastore write block, and configure the Element Assignment to CTLESignal.ConfigSelect.
 Then connect it to the function output port for config.

 Note: you can add a Scope to observe the adapting values of CTLESignal.ConfigSelect during simulation.

 When you are finished connecting the signals, the DFECDR will appear as follows:

 Part 3: Implement Algorithm to Adapt Equalization during Time Domain Simulation